average-code/laughing-enigma/Let_us_C_programs/README.md

 provide the different layers of a problem.

-While progressing through the book there were a lot of **_"Eureka!"_** moments for me I had a hold of using functions but there were certainly times where questions where it became very clear and it only made me better than before.
+While progressing through the book there were a lot of **_"Eureka!"_** moments for me I had a hold of using functions, but there were certainly times where it became very clear and it only made me better than before.

 I would recommend anyone starting with programming to try the questions, it will surely be helpful.